ratwolfzero/hopalong_python/README.md

 - Description: This method attempts to compute and map points in a single pass without storing previously computed points.

-- Disadvantages: Requires continuous remapping of previously mapped pixels every time the trajectory region changes, making the method complicated and ineffective.
+- Disadvantages: Requires continuous remapping of previously mapped pixels every time the trajectory extents changes, making the method complicated and ineffective.

 Feasibility:
 Theoretical approach, practically infeasible due to the following major limitations: